 Want to add more harmonic content to a track?
 Try a saturation plug-in!
 Want to thicken up a vocal that sounds a bit thin?
 Try a saturation plug-in!
 Want to add just a little bit of character to a sound?
 Try a saturation plug-in!
 Want to make a track sound incredibly distorted and overblown?
 You get the idea.

-First up is parallel saturation, which can be achieved either by placing a saturation plug-in on an aux/send track or by using the mix control on a saturation plug-in.
+Parallel saturation can be achieved either by placing a saturation plug-in on an aux/send track or by using the mix control on a saturation plug-in.

 Saturating Drums in Parallel on a Send